Air Conditioner working:

 • ex: HughesNet, provides one of it's its 'recommended' plan including 20GB of monthly data and 25Mbps download speeds for $70/month.
 It's very expensive for the speeds you get.

 • 4G/5G Cellular Home Internet: This is a brand new internet service that reaches to you via the cell phone towers.
 Companies like AT&T, T-mobile, Verizon etc provide cell phone service using these towers.
 Now they provide internet service using the same towers to your home over the air.
 In the past, it was difficult since over the air data speed was low with 4G.
 Now with advent of 5G, speeds have gotten much faster.
 This service is available anywhere you can get a cell phone signal.
 Tmobile is a leader in this area.
-Only the big 3 carriers provide this Internet service as of 2024 (since it's their towers).
+Only the big 3 carriers provide this Internet service as of 2024 (since it's their leased towers).

 • Cell phone "Hotspot" mode: This is your cheapest option if you don't want to pay for internet services.
 Most likely, you already have a cell phone service, along with a smartphone.
 All smartphones have a "hotspot" mode, where you turn your phone into a wifi modem/router.
 Once you turn "hotspot" mode on, give your wifi hotspot a network name and assign a password, it starts appearing as a "wifi" network router.
 Now you can open your laptop, and connect using wifi to this "hotspot" network, and browse internet on your laptop.
 Of course, internet speeds are dependent on what speeds your data plan supports.
 Speeds are at least 25Mbps with any big cell phone provider in USA.